Exenifix/hermes-lichess/README.md

 # hermes-lichess
 Just an https://lichess.org bot API client for playing games. **This is not a chess engine**

+## Engine
+`engine` is Stockfish 14.1 and is not originally created by authors of this repo.
+Ownership of the file fully belongs to Stockfish creators and is licensed under GPL license.
+You can download it here: https://stockfishchess.org/download/

 # Setup

 1. Install requirements